open-mmlab/mmsegmentation/docs/en/advanced_guides/engine.md

 (2) Logging configuration

-The `LoggerHook` is used to collect log information from different components in the `Runner` and write it to the terminal, JSON files, tensorboard, and wandb, among others.
+The `LoggerHook` is used to collect log information from different components in `Runner` and write it to terminal, JSON files, tensorboard, wandb, etc.

 ```python
 logger=dict(type='LoggerHook', interval=10)
 ```

 In the latest 1.x version of MMSegmentation, some logger hooks (LoggerHook) such as `TextLoggerHook`, `WandbLoggerHook`, and `TensorboardLoggerHook` will no longer be used.
-Instead, MMEngine uses LogProcessor to handle the information processed by the aforementioned hooks, which are now in [`MessageHub`](https://github.com/open-mmlab/mmengine/blob/main/mmengine/logging/message_hub.py#L17), [`WandbVisBackend`](https://github.com/open-mmlab/mmengine/blob/main/mmengine/visualization/vis_backend.py#L324), and [`TensorboardVisBackend`](https://github.com/open-mmlab/mmengine/blob/main/mmengine/visualization/vis_backend.py#L472).
+Instead, MMEngine uses `LogProcessor` to handle the information processed by the aforementioned hooks, which are now in [`MessageHub`](https://github.com/open-mmlab/mmengine/blob/main/mmengine/logging/message_hub.py#L17), [`WandbVisBackend`](https://github.com/open-mmlab/mmengine/blob/main/mmengine/visualization/vis_backend.py#L324), and [`TensorboardVisBackend`](https://github.com/open-mmlab/mmengine/blob/main/mmengine/visualization/vis_backend.py#L472).

-The specific usage is as follows: configure the visualizer and specify the visualization backend at the same time, using Tensorboard as the visualizer's backend:
+Detailed usage is as follows, configuring the visualizer and specifying the visualization backend at the same time, here using Tensorboard as the visualizer's backend:

 ```python
 # TensorboardVisBackend